The Sidney Greats lecture series aims to provide the College community with introductions to great texts, ideas, figures and events.

 The series invites speakers from within and beyond the College to explore important works or ideas in an approachable format and interdisciplinary environment.
 These have ranged widely across the arts and sciences, from human rights law to Shakespeare, Newton, to the Qur'an.
 As Clive Wilmer explains, 'The series aims to give breadth to the education our College offers by familiarising students and others with texts, ideas and artefacts that are widely judged to be "great".'

 With generous support from the College's Annual Fund, the debate continues after the lecture over dinner in Hall, affirming the idea of the College as intellectual community.
+Current members of the College can book into the lectures and dinners by clicking on the link to current lectures; alumni members can write to development@sid.cam.ac.uk to book in.

 Previous Sidney Greats